 Office of Lifelong Learning - This office plans and implements special programs and non-credit classes for continuing learners throughout the Berkshires.
 These programs may include topical workshops, conferences, seminars, and symposia for the professional development of personnel in schools or industry.
 A variety of summer educational programs also are offered.
 The Office of Lifelong Learning also makes College facilities available to outside groups needing meeting space, educational and training programs, and conferences.
-Individuals or organizations interested in creating a seminar or workshop on a particular subject may call the Office of Lifelong Learning at (413) 662-5576 or jchoquet@mcla.edu.
+Individuals or organizations interested in creating a seminar or workshop on a particular subject may call the Office of Lifelong Learning at (413) 662-5543 or jchoquet@mcla.edu.

-Student Development- Students are encouraged to take advantage of the many college opportunities to enhance a quality liberal arts education by attending the numerous student activities and cultural events.
-Departments and/or student organizations bring speakers, entertainers and artists-in-residence to MCLA.
+Student Development- Students are encouraged to take advantage of the many college opportunities to enhance the quality of a liberal arts education through their involvement in co-curricular activities.
+Taking part in clubs and organizations, as well as the numerous educational and social programs offered on campus, contributes to the college experience.
+Departments and/or student organizations bring speakers, entertainers, and artists-in-residence to MCLA.
 Most events are free and open to all students.

-The Student Activities Council and the Office of Student Development welcomes suggestions from individuals and student organizations.
+The Office of Student Development also holds an annual Leadership Conference as well as other developmental training sessions for student leaders throughout the year.
 For more information call (413) 662-5120/5129.

-Television Production Facilities - The color television production studio is located in Murdock Hall.
+Television Production Facilities - The television production studio is currently located in Mark Hopkins Hall.
+The facility serves the English/Communications Department and students within the Broadcast Journalism concentration.
+The Studio is now also home to the local Educational Access Channel (16).
 Those involved in the television program may take courses in production and produce actual news, sports, entertainment, and live programming which is seen in the local community.
 The program is structured with a hands-on approach, giving students the opportunity to direct, produce, edit, write, and perform for television.
 Students have found internships in both cable and broadcast companies.
-The studio is equipped with four studio cameras, a video switcher/special effects generator with chroma key, a sixteen bus audio mixing board, two SVHS editing systems, one 1/2" VHS editing system, a post-production switcher, and three SVHS camcorder portable field units.
+The studio is equipped with four studio cameras, a video switcher/special effects generator, a sixteen bus audio mixing board, several DV camcorders and three digital non-linear edit systems, two SVHS editing systems, and a post-production switcher.
 Student interns and qualified work study students assist the technical director of the TV studio.